Himanshhhyou/web-design/shrink-expand/shrink-expand.md

      color: #fff;
    }
 ```
-Change the value of `transition: 2s;` (line: 22) to control the speed of expand and shrink.
+Feel free to adjust the value of transition: 2s; on line 22 in the CSS to control the speed of the expand and shrink effects.